Syria opposition denies Russian chemical attack allegation

 CHEMICAL PROJECTILE FELL SHORT?

-Speaking on condition of anonymity, a senior Western diplomat also expressed skepticism about the Russian claim that the rebels were behind the Khan al-Assal attack.
+Speaking on condition of anonymity, a senior Western diplomat also expressed scepticism about the Russian claim that the rebels were behind the Khan al-Assal attack.

 He dismissed the idea that Assad's government was willing to let the U.N. team investigate Aleppo because it was certain the rebels were responsible for the March 19 chemical attack.
 He said available evidence suggested the Syrian army carried out the attack.